American Airlines will appeal decision to dissolve Northeast Alliance: CEO

 The two carriers unveiled their “strategic partnership” in the northeastern USA, focused on Boston and New York City, in mid-2020.
 It was designed to even the playing field to compete with United Airlines and Delta Air Lines, which have larger presences at airports in both metropolitan areas.

-The US government sued the carriers in September 2021, claiming the collaboration – which proposed operating code-share flights and offer reciprocal frequent flier benefits – stifled competition in those markets.
-The suit claimed the partnership gave American too much sway over JetBlue, threatening JetBlue’s ability to remain a successful low-fare counterweight in an industry that has significantly consolidated, and that the deal represented a de-facto merger in the region.
+The US government sued the carriers in September 2021, claiming the collaboration – which proposed operating codeshare flights and offering reciprocal frequent flier benefits – stifled competition in those markets.
+The suit claimed the partnership gave American too much sway over JetBlue, threatening the latter’s ability to remain a successful low-fare counterweight in an industry that has significantly consolidated, and that the deal represented a de-facto merger in the region.

 Now, Isom says, American is “going to have to work with the DOJ and work with JetBlue to find out what we do in the interim”.